 It’s time again for “all of us” to look back on the memories and the accomplishments of the past 12 months.
 This has been a wonderful year for Kulanu!
 We have continued to build Jewish knowledge, leadership, and practice across the globe.

-As we welcome new partner congregations from around the world to the global Jewish community, we hope that you will contribute to support our ongoing work.
+As we welcome new partner congregations from around the world to the global Jewish community, we hope that you will contribute to supporting our ongoing work.
 We couldn’t exist without you!
-Go to kulanu.org/donate to donate online or to find how to mail a donation.
+Go to kulanu.org/donate to donate online or to find out how to mail a donation.
 If you have already donated, thank you!
 Here are some of the ways that donations were put to use in the past year:

 In Zimbabwe, Kulanu continued to support operations and holiday celebrations at the Harare Lemba Synagogue (HLS), along with Passover seders at the Great Zimbabwe Synagogue in Mapakomhere and in three other rural villages.
 HLS members and their choir recorded melodies composed by Lemba musician Hamlet Zhou with help from Kulanu volunteer Cantor Mike Stein.
 HLS members and local village leaders built a second water storage dam and completed a soil conservation project with funds raised by Kulanu and launched a promising chicken business.
 Kulanu donors paid airfare for two young Lemba leaders to study in Israel for three months; tuition and living expenses were paid by Ohr Torah Stone yeshiva.